x-0D/MinecraftGDK-SteamOS-Installer/README.md

 # MinecraftGDK-SteamOS-Installer

+> USE WITH CAUTION!
+> currently, project in wip state.
+> installation probably destroy your NonSteam Games Shortcuts.
+> basic installation of Minecraft BE (GDK) is okay.
+> contribute if you know how to force steam to perform first time install script on non steam games

 Install Minecraft Bedrock Edition on SteamOS with ease.

 This project provides a user-friendly, all-in-one installer script that automates the entire process of getting Minecraft Bedrock Edition (GDK version) running on a Steam Deck or any SteamOS system.
 It handles everything from installing dependencies to setting up the correct Proton compatibility layer and adding the game to your Steam library.